diogomm3/CAD/README.md

 ## Limitations

 This is a local MVP.
 Public site HTML is not a stable API; result titles, authors, popularity statistics, licenses, and files may be missing.
-Some model pages need JavaScript, login, or site-specific download actions.
+Some model pages need a normal logged-in user session or site-specific download actions.
 GrabCAD and other sources may block automated access.
 Downloads can therefore be partial.
 Job progress is held in memory and resets if the backend restarts.
-The UI currently reports running/complete state by polling and exposes the final metadata summary through project files.
+The API response shows current per-source state, and the UI offers a retry for each failed source.

 ## Troubleshooting